 I moved back to Seattle, where I worked at the Kitsap Sun covering city hall.
 That’s where I did much of my investigative work, such as this, and had the opportunity to grow the most as a writer and reporter.
 I always dreamed to live in New York so moved there in 2002 to get a magazine and book publishing certificate at NYU.
 After that, I worked at In Style and Parents.

 I then worked as new-business development head at an advertising agency.
 I was a freelance magazine writer for a few years.
 One of my stories, for Latina magazine, entailed going undercover into a Boston high school to learn why half the students dropped out.

 I was the editor-in-chief at a health startup founded by an Amazon former vice president.
-Then, I returned to my roots and became editor of Seattle Bride magazine.
-I spoke at huge bridal events, on TV talk shows and more.
+Then, I became editor-in-chief of Seattle Bride magazine.
+I spoke at convention center bridal events and TV talk shows.
 I taught Communications 359, Writing for Mass Media, at the University of Washington.
 I wrote, edited and project managed a travel guidebook (Northwest Best Places, published by Sasquatch Books) covering three states and dozens of writers.

-My last job for the past five years was as a communications officer at the Skoll Foundation, wearing many hats at different times: Blogging, social media, ghostwriting, public-speaking coaching, and more.
+My last job for five years was as a communications officer at the Skoll Foundation, wearing many hats at different times: Blogging, social media, ghostwriting, public-speaking coaching, and more.

 I LOVE WHAT I DO

 Have a presentation or sales pitch?
 Moderating a panel?